HoaiAnHo/ECS-150-Project1/REPORT.md

 not return outside.

 ## Phase 3
-Implementing pwd and cd was interesting, as there doesn't appear to be major issues, yet the autograder still returns incorrectly.
-Of course, we used given class functions like chdir() for the work.
+We implemented cd and pwd by following the sample code given in lecture and also following the libc documentation, as there doesn't appear to be major issues, yet the autograder still returns incorrectly.
+We used given class functions like chdir() and getcwd() for the work.

 ## Phase 4
 Continuing with the string parsing from Phase 2, we used strchr() to search for the metacharacter '>'.
+If this character was found, we would parse the string for the filename.
+Then we used the appropriate open() function and dup2() to set up the redirection.
+After the command had been executed, we closed files.

 ## Phase 5
 The pipe-work branch was the closest we got to implementing pipelining.
 The last